States

 What Are Civil Monetary Penalties (CMPs)?

-CMPs are different from lawsuit damages.
-They're not compensation to residents or families; they're payments to the federal government.
-The Centers for Medicare & Medicaid Services (CMS), which oversees nursing homes, can impose these fines directly based on inspection findings.
+CMPs are not the same as money from a lawsuit.
+They do not go to residents or families.
+They go to the federal government.
+The Centers for Medicare & Medicaid Services (CMS) writes them up based on what inspectors find.

 What Types of Violations Trigger Fines?